What Does a Furniture Carpenter Do?

 A skilled furniture carpenter may specialize in a specific product category, such as cribs, rocking chairs, or dressers.
 In many cases, these professionals prefer to work with a single type of wood, such as pine, oak, or cedar, and one carpenter may create an entire line of stylistically similar products using the same materials.
 A furniture carpenter may sell these items to retailers or wholesalers, while others in the field may own and operate their own stores, in which case they may even create customized products for individual customers.

-Aside from creating new products, some people in this field work on repairing items that have been created others.
+Aside from creating new products, some people in this field work on repairing items that have been created by others.
 Carpenters may replace rotten or damaged wood from beds, wardrobes, or dressers in some cases, while other types of repairs may include smoothing out scratches or reapplying staining materials or varnish in others.
 Many antique pieces of furniture are painted with no longer mass-produced paints or have ornate decorations that are difficult to replicate.
-Some carpenters specialize in restoring these unusual pieces of furniture studying historic production techniques.
+Some carpenters specialize in restoring these unusual pieces of furniture by studying historic production techniques.

-A furniture carpenter who works with a variety of products typically earns a fixed salary or a consistent income working with a large number of business and consumer clients.
+A furniture carpenter who works with a variety of products typically earns a fixed salary or a consistent income by working with a large number of business and consumer clients.
 Because the restoration and production process is more labor intensive, people who perform more specialized work may charge higher fees.
 Furthermore, because antique furniture is often rare, people who work with limited product lines often take on other projects to supplement their income during times when customers are scarce.